 - Attend all required programs and events-approximately one or two per quarter

 - Consult with the CMHS Program Director during scheduling time.

-- Create and maintain an electronic portfolio
+- Create and maintain an electronic resume.

 - Provides an additional resource for securing information about academics and college preparation.